vibhanshu-mishra/tsd-mcp/README.md

 # TSD MCP Server

-> Connect Claude AI to your live Tekla Structural Designer models using the Model Context Protocol (MCP).
+> An AI-powered engineering interface for Tekla Structural Designer.
+Query, analyse, review, and estimate structural models using natural language through the Model Context Protocol (MCP).

 Built by a structural engineer, for structural engineers.
 This MCP server lets you talk to your open TSD models in plain English — query members, review design status, run steel takeoffs, and estimate material costs without clicking through the TSD interface.